erickmtza/Xplore-International/README.md

 # **Erick Martinez**

 # Xplore International
-Search for a country and see links to travel guides and the exchange rate for the USD in hopes to reinforce a destination decision.
+Search for a country and see links to travel guides and the exchange rate from USD in hopes to reinforce a destination decision.

 ## Demo Link